Using enterkeyhint Attribute to Build Better Mobile Forms

 What is enterkeyhint?

 The enterkeyhint is a global HTML attribute that allows developers to tell the users what action will occur when they press the enter key on a virtual keyboard, such as submitting a form, moving to the next input field or inserting a new line.
 While inputmode controls what kind of virtual keyboard will be shown, enterkeyhint indicates how the enter key will be labeled (or which icon will be shown).
-By providing a clear and relevant label or icon, enterkeyhint helps guide users more effectively, making form interactions smoother and more intuitive, especially on mobile devices where keyboard space is limited.
+Providing a clear and relevant label or icon can make your form interactions smoother and more intuitive, especially on mobile devices where keyboard space is limited.

 How Does enterkeyhint Work?